apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

                              [0.00639]]).reshape(5,1)
 ```

-For this problem, use the L2 Loss.
+For this problem, you will use the L2 Loss.
 L2Loss, also called Mean Squared Error, is a
 regression loss function that computes the squared distances between the target
 values and the output of the neural network.
 It is defined as:

 $$L = \frac{1}{2N}\sum_i{|label_i − pred_i|)^2}$$

-L2 loss function creates larger gradients for large loss values due to the
+The L2 loss function creates larger gradients for loss values which are farther apart due to the
-square operator and also smooths the loss function space.
-However due to the
+square operator and it also smooths the loss function space.
-squaring it puts high weight on outliers.

 ```python
 def L2Loss(output_values, true_values):